pareklund/adorable/README.md

 docker compose up
 ```

-Make sure you have an .env file in the backend/adorable-backend folder, containing at least the following
+NOTE: Make sure you have an .env file in the backend/adorable-backend folder, containing at least the following
 environment variable:

 ```